etlundquist/rankfm/README.md

 # RankFM

 RankFM is a python implementation of the general Factorization Machines model class described in [Rendle 2010](https://www.csie.ntu.edu.tw/~b97053/paper/Rendle2010FM.pdf) adapted for collaborative filtering recommendation/ranking problems with implicit feedback user-item interaction data.
 It uses the Bayesian Personalized Ranking (BPR-OPT) optimization criteria described in [Rendle 2009](https://arxiv.org/pdf/1205.2618.pdf) to learn model weights via Stochastic Gradient Descent (SGD).
-It can also incorporate user and/or item auxiliary features to augment the main interaction data which may increase model performance, especially in contexts where interaction data is highly sparse but rich user/item metadata features exist.
+It can also incorporate user and/or item auxiliary features to augment the main interaction data, which may increase model performance, especially in contexts where the interaction data is highly sparse but rich user and/or item metadata features exist.

-RankFM's core training/prediction/recommendation subroutines are converted to optimized machine code at runtime using the excellent [Numba](http://numba.pydata.org/) LLVM JIT compiler which can compile Python numerical algorithms to run at speeds approaching C/Fortran.
+The core training/prediction/recommendation subroutines are converted to optimized machine code at runtime using the [Numba](http://numba.pydata.org/) LLVM JIT compiler.
 This makes it possible to scale model training and recommendation to millions of user/item interactions.
 Designed for ease-of-use, RankFM accepts both `pd.DataFrame` and `np.ndarray` inputs.
-You do not have to convert your data to `scipy.sparse` matrices or re-map user/item identifiers to array indexes prior to use - internally RankFM maps all user/item identifiers to zero-based integer indexes, but always converts its output back to the original user/item identifiers from your data, which can be arbitrary (non-zero-based, non-consecutive) integers or even strings.
+You do not have to convert your data to `scipy.sparse` matrices or re-map user/item identifiers to array indexes prior to use - RankFM internally maps all user/item identifiers to zero-based integer indexes, but always converts its outputs back to the original user/item identifiers from your data, which can be arbitrary (non-zero-based, non-consecutive) integers or even strings.

-In addition to the familiar `fit()`, `predict()`, `recommend()` methods, RankFM includes additional utilities to find the most similar users/items to a given user/item based on user/item latent factor space embeddings.
-A number of popular recommendation/ranking evaluation metric functions are also included in the `evaluation` module to streamline model performance tuning and evaluation.
+In addition to the familiar `fit()`, `predict()`, `recommend()` methods, RankFM includes additional utilities `similiar_users()` and `similar_items()` to find the most similar users/items to a given user/item based on latent factor space embeddings.
+A number of popular recommendation/ranking evaluation metric functions have been included in the separate `evaluation` module to streamline model tuning and validation.
 See the **Quickstart** section below to get started, and the `quickstart.ipynb` notebook in the `/examples` folder for a more in-depth walkthrough.

 This package is currently under active development pre-release, and should not yet be considered stable.
 Release, build status, and PyPI information will be added once things get to a stable and satisfactory state for an initial release.
 The core functionality is mostly in place and working, but automated tests and CI workflows need to be added, and I need to teach myself how to do all that stuff first :)

 ---
 ### Dependencies